DEFRA/software-development-standards/docs/standards/continuous_integration.md

 - code quality checks pass
 - security checks pass

+Your branching workflow should support integrating to a shared branch frequently and keeping **main** releasable at all times.
+In most cases this aligns with GitHub flow because it is simpler and supports continuous delivery.
+Teams should still assess their release cadence, team experience and ways of working when choosing a workflow, as described in the [developer workflows guide](../guides/developer_workflows.md).

 ## Branch protection

 `main` branches must be protected with [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) to ensure that all changes are reviewed and pass required checks before being merged.